tiago-01/PasswordManager/README.md

-# Android Kotlin Password Manager Example
+# Android Kotlin Password Manager
+ IPCA
- Aplicações Móveis IPCA 2019/2020
+ Aplicações Móveis 2019/2020

-This example was writen for an evaluation project
+This app was writen for an evaluation project.

 ## Topics covered in this example:
 - Entities